-Recommendation 6: All faculty members, regardless of their status or appointment type, should, in the conduct of governance activities, be explicitly protected by institutional policies from retaliation, including discipline, nonreappointment, dismissal, or any other adverse action.
+RECOMMENDATION 6: All faculty members, regardless of their status or appointment type, should, in the conduct of governance activities, be explicitly protected by institutional policies from retaliation in the form of discipline, nonreappointment, dismissal, or any other adverse action.
+Such institutional policies could include incorporation of appropriate language into faculty handbooks, bylaws, or other regulations.
+All faculty members should be able to vote or abstain freely, without compulsion and without the necessity of defending their decision to vote or to abstain.

-Recommendation 7: Faculty holding contingent appointments should be compensated in a way that takes into consideration the full range of their appointment responsibilities, which should include service.
+RECOMMENDATION 7: Faculty holding contingent appointments should be compensated in a way that takes into consideration the full range of their appointment responsibilities, which should include service.
 Where such compensation does not exist, its absence should not be used to exclude faculty on contingent appointments from voluntarily serving in governance.
 Faculty on contingent appointments should not be required, expected, or pressured to participate in activities that are not included as compensated responsibilities under the terms and conditions of their appointments.
 The Association discourages compensation for service tasks that are not explicitly a component of an appointment.

-Recommendation 8: Where service is explicitly a component of the appointment, participation in service should be included as part of the evaluation of a faculty member on a contingent appointment.
-If service in a governance role is not explicitly included but is performed voluntarily, it may be recognized as an additional positive factor in the evaluation, but a lack of service should not be considered a negative factor in the evaluation.
+RECOMMENDATION 8: Where service is explicitly a component of the appointment, participation in service should be included as part of the evaluation of a faculty member on a contingent appointment.
+If service in a governance role is not explicitly a component of the appointment, it may be recognized as an additional positive factor in the evaluation if the faculty member voluntarily participates in it, but a lack of service should not be considered a negative factor in the evaluation.